omise/omise-ios/README.md

 You can check out the [ThreeDSUICustomization](./OmiseSDK/Sources/3DS/UICustomization/ThreeDSUICustomization.swift) class to see customizable UI elements in the challenge flow.

-After the end-user completes the payment authorization process, the delegate callback will be triggered, and you will receive different responses based on how the transaction was processed and which flow it used.
-Handle it in this manner:
+After the end-user completes the payment authorization process, the delegate callback will be triggered, and you will receive varying responses based on how the transaction was processed and the flow it used.
+Handle it as follows:

 ```swift
 extension ViewController: AuthorizingPaymentDelegate {